theirstory/caligner/README.md

 # caligner
-An experimental aligner that creates a timed transcript given a corrected transcript and a raw STT generated transcript with word timings
+An experimental aligner that creates a timed transcript given a corrected transcript and a raw STT generated transcript with word timings.

+Try it out here [https://theirstory.github.io/caligner/](https://theirstory.github.io/caligner/)

 Example 1: